Review of Dhalgren (1975)

 Mixed into this story is both an element of medieval knightly romance (vague hellish landscape, mystical Daphne and bridge keepers granting artifacts as for a quest etc.) and a more modern US folktale, specifically the one about Billy the Kid.
 It is not a coincidence that one issue of the local newspaper is dated to 1776; this comes naturally in a US-centric fantasy.
 There are other elements of typically literary, Ibsen-style symbolism, like the Richards family, greedy burghers unable to process social decay.
 That social decay is obviously spun off of trends at the time of writing: There is a hippie commune in Bellona, there are army deserters, and there is open reference to the Vietnam War as the source of said deserters.
 The lawlessness of Bellona is fundamentally a picture of the criminality of the USA in the era of the Pentagon Papers and temporary urban decay; a kind of allegory.
-There is also a kind of portable holographic projectors, which seems to be the only reason why the novel is usually classified as science fiction.

 Outside the skeleton of masturbatory self-insertion and what is required to establish symbolism and social commentary, there is very little plot, but there is a lot of tone and theme.
 The prose is painstakingly crafted and highly reflective, but not good.
 The gang members tend to speak like their equivalents in the Elvis vehicle King Creole (1958), only swearing more.
 There is a fat literary conceit in the novel’s circular structure, where Kidd (Chip) eventually becomes the author of a half-written journal he finds, and the novel’s last sentence is also its first sentence as in Finnegans Wake (1939).
 From the Joycean style of the book, the namedropping of The Female Man (1975) and the fact that Delany, like Joanna Russ, became a literary academic, I conclude that Dhalgren was conceived mainly to follow then-current trends among US literati, while processing Delany’s personal hangups.
 It is, in part, a book about writing, and the author openly interrogates almost every part of it, including the egotistical fantasy of Kidd’s success as a poet, which the character Frank points out is not credible.
 This does not explain why the book sold extremely well.